Fake News: FECRIS condemned for slanderous statements in Germany but claiming victory in a press release (!)

 The German court verdict in the case Jehovah’s Witnesses in Germany v.
 FECRIS (File ref.
 324 O 434/18) concerned a long list of 32 claimed defamatory statements: 17 were fully justified and one was partially justified by the Court.

-On 30 May 2021, after Bitter Winter had exposed this case, FECRIS published press release where it claimed that it had “won” the Hamburg case.
+On 30 May 2021, after Bitter Winter had exposed this case, FECRIS published a press release where it claimed that it had “won” the Hamburg case.
 This was repeated by some FECRIS affiliates in different countries, but it was just an attempt to throw dust in the eyes of those who have not read the decision.
 The court decision is available in German and in English on HRWF website.

 Since the Jehovah’s Witnesses had claimed that 32 FECRIS statements were defamatory, and the court found 17 of them defamatory, one partially defamatory, and 14 non-defamatory, FECRIS claimed that it had “won” the case since the 14 statements declared non-defamatory were “essential,” and the 18 points for which they were sentenced were “ancillary.”